lukibahr/stars/README.md

 ## Go

+- [controlplaneio-fluxcd/flux-operator](https://github.com/controlplaneio-fluxcd/flux-operator) - Flux Operator is a Kubernetes controller for managing the lifecycle of Flux CD
 - [ahmetb/kubectl-tree](https://github.com/ahmetb/kubectl-tree) - kubectl plugin to browse Kubernetes object hierarchies as a tree 🎄 (star the repo if you are using)
 - [ahmetb/kubectl-foreach](https://github.com/ahmetb/kubectl-foreach) - Run kubectl commands in all/some contexts in parallel (similar to GNU xargs+parallel)
 - [maxlaverse/terraform-provider-bitwarden](https://github.com/maxlaverse/terraform-provider-bitwarden) - Terraform Bitwarden provider to read, create, or update logins, secure notes, folders, org-collections in your Bitwarden & Vaultwarden Vaults